 If they became defensive, I would end the conversation at that point.
 If they were apologetic, I would ask them to help by doing a specific action.
 Can you bring us a salad on Wednesday night?
 Would you consider donating to MD Anderson?

 FD: Those are all great pieces of advice.
 They reinforce the power of having self-compassion and giving permission to your needs.

 Up Next: During COVID-19, the responsibilities of caregivers have only increased.
-Next, we talked with Emoji and Brexit, who shed some light on what 2020 has brought to their shared cancer journey.
-Read their story here!
+We talked with FD alums “Brexit” and “Emoji,” who shed some light on what 2020 has brought to their shared cancer journey.
+Stay tuned for their upcoming story!

-Nominations to FD’s caregiver programs happen once per year and stay open for a 1-2 month submission period.
-Any young adult who has attended one of First Descents’ weeklong oncology or MS programs prior to 2020 is eligible to nominate their caregiver to an FD Rock program.
-The submission period is announced to all First Descents alumni.
+Nominations to FD’s caregiver programs happen once per year and stay open for a one- to two-month submission period.
+Any young adult who has attended one of FD’s week-long oncology or MS programs prior to 2020 is eligible to nominate their caregiver to an FD Rock program.
+The submission period is announced to all FD alumni.

 Have more questions about FD Rock, or seeking connection to discuss the caregiver experience?
 Reach out to Moses to open up and share.

 FD is honored to collaborate with EMD Serono, Inc. and the Embracing CarersTM initiative.
 This global initiative, in collaboration with leading organizations around the world, is working to increase awareness, discussion and action about the often-overlooked needs of carers.
 With EMD Serono’s support, FD will expand its caregiver programming in 2021 and provide the FD experience to caregivers for people living with Multiple Sclerosis (MS) for the first time, as well as support existing programs for those impacted by cancer and other serious health conditions.
 This collaboration makes this organizational milestone possible and we are thrilled to extend the healing power of adventure to more caregivers within our community.